scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 ## Companion objects

-An `object` that has the same name as a class, and is declared in the same file as the class, is called a *companion object*.
-Similarly, the class is called the object’s companion class.
+An `object` that has the same name as a class, and is declared in the same file as the class, is called a _"companion object"_.
+Similarly, the corresponding class is called the object’s companion class.
 A companion class or object can access the private members of its companion.

 Companion objects are used for methods and values that are not specific to instances of the companion class.
 For instance, in the following example the class `Circle` has a member named `area` which is specific to each instance, and its companion object has a method named `calculateArea` that’s (a) not specific to an instance, and (b) is available to every instance: